vergecurrency/verge/contrib/docker/ubuntu22/README.md

 Before running:
 ---
 Place VERGE.conf in /tmp/verge/.VERGE/VERGE.conf on the HOST system.
-You probably want something a directory other than /tmp, I am just using it to test that everything works.
-It will need to have at least these two values (like this):
+You probably want something a directory other than /tmp; this path is only used for the example.
+Local RPC clients can use cookie authentication without static credentials.
+For remote RPC access, generate a unique `rpcauth` value with `share/rpcauth/rpcauth.py` and restrict `rpcbind` and `rpcallowip` to trusted networks.

-    rpcuser=bitcoinrpc
+    rpcport=20102
-    rpcpassword=Bnec4eGig52MTEAkzk4uMjsJechM7rA9EQ4NzkDHLwpG
+    port=21102

 Test that the docker runs:
 ---
     mkdir -p tmpverge/.VERGE
-    echo "rpcuser=bitcoinrpc" > tmpverge/.VERGE/VERGE.conf
+    echo "rpcport=20102" > tmpverge/.VERGE/VERGE.conf
-    echo "rpcpassword=Bnec4eGig52MTEAkzk4uMjsJechM7rA9EQ4NzkDHLwpG" >> tmpverge/.VERGE/VERGE.conf
+    echo "port=21102" >> tmpverge/.VERGE/VERGE.conf

 To run: